-We believe that we need a transformation in the way we envision and design faith formation for all ages and generations in the twenty-first century.
+Together with you, we’re transforming the way churches envision and design faith formation for all ages and generations in the 21st century.

 This organization was born out of tragedy…

 …In order to bring hope and faith to life.

 In 1987, Dr. Mert and Irene Strommen founded The Youth & Family Institute in memory of their son David, a young seminarian and youth worker who was killed by lightening while leading a youth trip in the Colorado mountains.
 The organization was renamed Vibrant Faith Ministries in 2010.
 The Strommens’ vision was to take the best research and academic insight, ground and deepen it with Christian theology, and instill an evangelical spirit of ministry to help congregations strengthen families to nurture faith.
 The call across the Christian church to claim the role of the family in the formation of faith actually began from this small organization.